abelmartin/VectorCrumbs/README.markdown

 I also wanted something that triggered events as the dragging occured.

+## Current Hacks & Admissions
+At the moment, I'm wrapping my plugin around the standard Raphael.drag() method.
+In the future, I'll need to roll my own drag method, but for now, this works :)

 ## Here's a tentative roadmap ##
 * 1.2: add variable width
 * 1.3: post drag smoothing